chewymole/Code-Generator/public/docs/generator_guide.md

 - `ref`: ID of the dependent template
 - `required`: Boolean value indicating if the dependent template is required for the current template to generate
 - Handy when you need to build a model and a service at the same time for the same set of tables.
+- The children section is optional and can be used to specify dependencies between templates.
+- This element is a pointer to another template in the generator.xml file.
+The template that is being pointed to must be defined in the generator.xml file before the template that is pointing to it.
+- The children section can be used to specify multiple dependencies.
+- The templates that are being pointed to must be valid templates and must work on their own in order to be included in the list of generated files.
+If they do not work on their own, they will not be included in the list of generated files.

 ## Example: Adding a New Template